Nicole K. McLaughlin is Chair of the Trademark, Copyright, Entertainment and Advertising Division of the firm's Intellectual Property Practice Group.

 - Negotiating and drafting IP licenses, co-branding agreements, employment agreements, confidentiality and invention assignment agreements, work for hire agreements and corporate purchase, acquisition and financing agreements.

 Ms. McLaughlin is known for giving practical advice and working with clients’ legal, marketing and business teams to ensure that marketing strategies and business sensitivities are integrated into her legal analysis and advice.
-She also assists clients in developing in-house intellectual property protection programs and policies, and regularly provides in-house training in order to educate the marketing and business teams on these programs and policies and to ensure implementation.

 Ms. McLaughlin is a 2001 graduate of Rutgers University School of Law-Camden, with honors, and a graduate of Purdue University.
 She is a member of the International Trademark Association, National Association of Women Lawyers and the Pennsylvania Bar Association.